Azure/Mission-Critical-Online/docs/reference-implementation/Bring-your-own-workload.md

 The simplest way to bring existing workloads into the reference implementation is to continue with the **mono-repo** approach.
 New workloads including their source code can be added to the repo, and the existing pipelines can be extended to build, push and deploy it to the infrastructure.

 In a **multi-repo** setup, the application code is stored in a different or in individual repositories, separated from each other and from the infrastructure.
-This also means that the application code is usually built and published with a separate pipeline and drop to shared location (e.g. Artifact store).
+This also means that the application code is usually built and published via a separate pipeline and stored in shared location (e.g. Artifact store).

 The following two sub-sections contain information on how to either bring workloads using the mono-repo approach or the multi-repo approach into a cloned Azure Mission-Critical environment.